flashbots/suave-specs/specs/rigil/mevm.md

 Address: `0x42020001000000000000000000000000000000`

-Retrieves values from the confidential store.
-Also mandates the caller's presence in the `AllowedPeekers` list for the bid.
+Retrieves data from the confidential store.
+Also mandates the caller's presence in the `AllowedPeekers` list.

 #### `NewBid`